Dan2552/SublimeTextSwiftAutocomplete/README.md

 This project is an attempt at adding Swift autocomplete into Sublime Text 3, using [SourceKitten](https://github.com/jpsim/SourceKitten).

-It currently works okayish on smaller projects (e.g. [branch](https://github.com/Dan2552/branch)), but the source of SourceKittenSubl is simple so hopefully it should be easy to contribute to.
+While it doesn't read Xcode project files, it currently works pretty well for me on my projects.
+The source of SourceKittenSubl is simple so hopefully it should be easy to contribute to.
 I'm open for discussion on the repository issues.

 ## Installation